Not all cruise cabins are created equal. There are at least five types of staterooms I will be avoiding from now on.

 The balcony was directly over a public pool.
 And I mean, directly.

 Now, I know cruise ship balconies are not exactly the Fort Knox of privacy.
 Neighboring passengers can glance along the railing and noise overflow is common.
+However, the modern trend of “Infinite Verandas” and inward-facing balconies has made this even trickier.
+Some of these newer window-style balconies actually shut off your cabin’s AC the moment you open the window, and they offer virtually zero privacy if you’re docked next to another ship.

 But when you feel like you’re out on the lido deck every time you walk out onto your balcony, any semblance of privacy seems to melt away.

 Being just one deck above the pool meant that every conversation held in that pool flowed right into my ears.
 And just standing at the railing attracted eyeballs from passengers who probably felt like I was a lifeguard of some kind.
+As for me?
+Not a fan.

-3. Cabins Right Over Late-Night Lounges
+3. Cabins Over Lounges or Under the Galley

 If you don’t go to bed until 1:00AM on your cruise then this probably won’t matter much to you.
 But I’ve stayed in my share of cabins that shook with the vibrations of a night club or lounge that rocked out into the wee hours of the morning.